BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Rapid Fire** `ACTIVE`

-If Bard hits a target with his great [bow][Bow], he may make another shooting attack with his great [bow][Bow] that targets a model within 3" of the initial target - it may even be the same target.
+If Bard hits a target with his [great bow][Great Bow], he may make another shooting attack with his [great bow][Great Bow] that targets a model within 3" of the initial target - it may even be the same target.
 If that second shot also hits, then Bard may Shoot again as described above.
 Bard can make a maximum of three shots per turn as a result of this special rule.

 - **Swift Shot** `ACTIVE`